 Relax, unwind and enjoy the beautiful islands!

 Hebrides Bothy offers you a peaceful retreat with coastal views in a traditional crofting village with the benefit of being centrally located to explore the beautiful Isles of Lewis and Harris.

-Take your pick of activities, which include walking or cycling the Hebridean Way, boat trips, kayaking, surfing, body boarding, guided wild sea swimming, beach horse riding, a variety of sea and outdoor activities, golf, bird and sea life watching, fishing, sailing, take the Peter May tour, see Katie Morags home from the BBC series, experience the atmosphere of a traditional blackhouse village, walk or cycle parts of the Hebridean Way, buy Harris Tweed and surround yourself with the culture and history of these amazing islands.
+Take your pick of activities, which include walking, beach days, boat trips, kayaking, surfing, body boarding, guided wild sea swimming, beach horse riding, a variety of sea and outdoor activities, golf, bird and sea life watching, fishing, sailing, take the Peter May tour, see Katie Morags home from the BBC series, experience the atmosphere of a traditional blackhouse village, walk or cycle parts of the Hebridean Way, buy Harris Tweed and surround yourself with the culture and history of these amazing islands.

 Take your pick of unspoilt beaches, where this is considered busy….